circlefin/malachite/specs/english/README.md

 Messages matching the current round `(h, r)` of a process produce most of the relevant events for the consensus state machine.

-### Counting votes

-Messages `⟨PREVOTE, h, r, *⟩` and `⟨PRECOMMIT, h, r, *⟩` are generically called votes.
-They refer to a round step `(h, r, s)` of consensus, where `s` is defined by the vote type, either `PREVOTE` or `PRECOMMIT`.

-The processing of _individual_ vote messages doesn't produce events relevant for the consensus state machine.
-But when the number of unique vote messages referring to a given round step `(h, r, s)` reaches a given _threshold_, relevant events are produced;
-the produced event depends on the value carried by such votes.

-General assumptions regarding vote messages:

-- Vote messages are produced, signed and broadcast by a validator, which is its *sender*
-  - To define whether a vote message for round step `(h, r, s)` is valid, the validator set for height `h` must be known.
-    The validator set can change over heights, but it is the same within a height.
-- To each validator in the validator set of a height `h` is associated a *voting power*
-  - Thresholds are computed from the voting power associated to the sender of each vote message
-- A vote message carries a value: either a reference to a proposed value `id(v)`, or the special `nil` value
-  - For practical effects, it should be considered that the size of vote messages is constant
-- Correct validators produce at most one vote message per round step: either for a `id(v)` or for `nil`
-- Byzantine validators may equivocate and produce multiple distinct vote messages for the same round step.
-Equivocating vote messages differ on the value they carry: for  `nil`, `id(v)`, `id(v')`, etc.
-  - This possibility constitutes an attack vector.
-A process must thus restrict the number of distinct vote messages from the same sender and referring to the same round step that can be stored.

-#### `f + 1` threshold

-This threshold represents that vote messages referring to a round step were received from a enough number of unique senders, so that it is guaranteed that _at least one_ of the senders is a _correct_ validator.

-The rationale here is that the cumulative voting power of Byzantine validators cannot exceed `f`, so that at least one of the considered vote messages must have been produced by a correct validator.

-#### `2f + 1` threshold

-This threshold represents that vote messages referring to a round step were received from a enough number of unique senders, so that it is guaranteed that _the majority_ of the senders are _correct_ validators.

-The rationale here is that the cumulative voting power of Byzantine validators cannot exceed `f`, so that the subset of considered vote messages that must have been produced by correct validators have a cumulative voting power of at least `f + 1`, which is strictly greater than `f`.

 ## Round state machine